 Northern Spain has always been my favorite part of Spain.
 On our last trip to Spain, we explored the Pyrenees mountain range that forms the border of Spain and France.
 In particular, the beautiful Ordesa Valley in Ordesa y Mount Perdido National Park.
 As someone who’s done a lot of hiking, this region still managed to blow our mind.
 Consider our high expectation met!

 Home to the highest limestone massif in Europe, Ordesa y Monte Perdido is one of the most spectacular National Parks of Europe.
 It also happens to be the oldest protected area in Spain.
 The main feature of the park is the Ordesa Valley, also known as the Grand Canyon of Europe.
-This narrow and forested valley is flanked by sheer-sided cliffs up to 3000ft!
+This narrow and forested valley is flanked by sheer cliffs up to 3000ft!
 Calling it the Grand Canyon of Europe might be a stretch, but it is quite a spectacular sight nonetheless.

 Hiking Faja de Las Flores